spacecupcake1/lanex/README.md

 ## Overview

-This project is an multi-user application website for language exchange Programm.
-It is built using Ruby on Rails.
+This project website for language exchange Programm.
+It is built using Ruby on Rails and is a multi-user application.

 ## Getting Started